 Achieve Your Goals

 Don’t give up on what’s important to you because it only fuels your depression.
 When you prove to yourself that you can reach your goals it is a larger statement than just the goal itself.
 Achieving goals gives you a sense of accomplishment and builds your self- esteem.
 It shows you, you are able to achieve whatever you set your mind to.
 Achieving your goals empowers you to make other goals.
 When you achieve your goals it makes you believe in yourself.
 Achieving your goals is a positive step in shining light on the darkness of depression.
 People who battle depression are extraordinary and we must take extraordinary steps to achieve extraordinary goals.
 Don’t give up on your goals, and don’t give up on yourself.
 Start again tomorrow.
 Write your goal and put it where you see it every day.
 Write your steps, set markers, TAKE ACTION.
-Don’t give up!
+Get back on track with goals, don’t give up!